astraw/stdeb/README.txt

 (python_package.tar.gz created with ``python setup.py sdist``)
 contains nearly everything necessary to make a Debian source package.
-This near-equivalence encouraged me to write this little utility, which is a distutils extension which allows one to type ``python setup.py stdeb`` to create a Debian source layout.
+This near-equivalence encouraged me to write this little distutils extension, which executes the setup.py file to extract relevant information.
 This process is made significantly easier through the use of setuptools_.

 .. _setuptools: http://peak.telecommunity.com/DevCenter/setuptools

-Although it's not implemented, using setuptools might provide us with tools to make the job of "Debianizing" python console and gui scripts, for example, much easier.
+setuptools is used because of the opportunities it provides, although many of these features are currently un(der)-utilized.
+For example, setuptools could make the job of "Debianizing" python console and gui scripts much easier.

 I wrote this initially to Debianize several Python packages of my own, but I have the feeling it could be generally useful.
-It appears similar in theory to easydeb_, which I haven't (successfully) used.
-(I tried for 5 minutes, but the fatal flaw for me is that easydeb is GPL licensed.) `Logilab's Devtools`_ also appears to have a similar concept, but I couldn't even get beyond the French documentation.
+It appears similar, at least in theory, to easydeb_ and `Logilab's Devtools`_.

 .. _easydeb: http://easy-deb.sourceforge.net/
 .. _Logilab's DevTools: http://www.logilab.org/projects/devtools